Sterling submachine gun: History

 After the war, with large numbers of Sten guns in the inventory, there was little interest in replacing them with a superior design.
 However, in 1947, a competitive trial between the Patchett, an Enfield design, a new BSA design and an experimental Australian design was held, with the Sten for comparison.
 The trial was inconclusive but was followed by further development and more trials.
 Eventually, the Patchett design won and the decision was made in 1951 for the British Army to adopt it.
 It started to replace the Sten in 1953 as the "Sub-Machine Gun L2A1".
 Its last non-suppressed variation was the L2A3 but the model changes were minimal throughout its development life.

-Sterling submachine guns with minor cosmetic alterations were used in the production of the Star Wars films as Imperial-issue E-11 blaster rifle props; more drastically altered Sterlings were used as Rebel Alliance-issue DH-17 blasters, though this weapon was mostly depicted via resin casts and only a few live-firing weapons were modified compared to "E-11" Sterlings.
+Sterling submachine guns with minor cosmetic alterations were used in the production of the Star Wars films as props for the E-11 blaster rifle used by Imperial Stormtroopers.
+More drastically altered Sterlings were used as DH-17 blaster pistols in the hands of Rebel Alliance soldiers, though this weapon was mostly depicted via resin replicas that were cast from a "hero" prop and only a few live-firing Sterlings were modified compared to those used as E-11s.
+The E-11 itself would later come to be depicted by non-firing Sterling replicas, namely Model Gun Corporation replicas, which were used in Return of the Jedi and S&T Sterling L2A1 airsoft guns which have been used from Rogue One onwards.

 Design details

-The Sterling submachine gun is constructed entirely of steel and plastic and has a shoulder stock, which folds underneath the weapon.
+The Sterling submachine gun is constructed entirely of steel and plastic and has a shoulder stock that folds underneath the weapon.
 There is an adjustable rear sight, which can be flipped between 100 and 200 yard settings.
 Although of conventional blowback design firing from an open bolt, there are some unusual features: for example, the bolt has helical grooves cut into the surface to remove dirt and fouling from the inside of the receiver to increase reliability.
 There are two concentric recoil springs which cycle the bolt, as opposed to the single spring arrangement used by many other SMG designs.
-This double-spring arrangement significantly reduces "bolt-bounce" when cartridges are chambered, resulting in better obturation, smoother recoil and increased accuracy.
+This double-spring arrangement is intended to give improved reliability when firing 9mm ammunition types other than the British '2Z' standard, which typically have different propellant charges and bullet weights.